vBarbaros/portfolio/index.md

 layout: default
 ---

-# Victor Barbarosh | Full-Stack Developer & DevOps Specialist
+# Full-Stack Developer & DevOps

 Welcome to my portfolio!
 I am a seasoned Full-Stack Software Developer and DevOps specialist currently working at **Ericsson**, with over 5 years of experience in leading and supporting automation pipeline enhancements and full-stack development.
 I hold a **Master of Science** (M.Sc.) in Computer Science from **McGill University**, specializing in intelligent systems and machine learning.